The 4 Critical Elements for Oil Analysis Report Interpretation

 2. Elemental Analysis

-For elemental analysis, two different techniques are employed: the Rotating Disk Emission (RDE) Spectrometer (ASTM D 6595) and the Inductively Coupled Plasma (ICP) Spectrometer (ASTM D-5185).
-Both devices stimulate the atoms in a sample using a high-energy source.
+“For elemental analysis, we use two techniques: the Rotating Disk Emission (RDE) Spectrometer (ASTM D 6595) and the Inductively Coupled Plasma (ICP) Spectrometer (ASTM D-5185).
+Both devices stimulate sample atoms with a high-energy source.

 The RDE has the ability to evaporate particles as small as 10 um, while the ICP, depending on sample preparation, can evaporate particles as small as 5 um.